On first arriving in France — driving

 The Italians are mad, but good, drivers; the French are generally just stupid.
 The Spanish live somewhere in between!
 There is none of the habitual lane discipline you see in Britain; straying across the white lines is optional.
 As you are driving on the ‘other side’ of the road, you may well have an instinct to go the other way around a roundabout, or pull across to the now unfashionable side of the road.
 If you are unaccustomed to driving a continental, left-hand drive vehicle, you will have a great deal more to cope with on top of that.
 So, if you wanna live, drop your speed and drive much more defensively than most sane people drive, even than in Britain.

 Maybe this will start to change now, as even the French central government has had enough and is heavily cracking down on the situation.
 They are bringing in speed cameras , and are already becoming rather keen as it is realised how much money can be made from them.
 A whole raft of spot fines is now being enthusiastically applied for the most trivial and ‘creative’ infractions, for instance: 80€ for forgetting to turn off your fog lights.
+France is highly devolved, and so the local police get creative.
+A recent example was them lurking in a side road with a white line in a nearly deserted village and watching to make sure that the wheels of any emerging car completely stopped before proceeding - another nice little earner.
 If you are stopped, you’d better hope that the flic has his quota for the day, or is after bigger game.

 On sunny days, during the tourist season, it is common to see gendarmes gathering like flies around roundabouts - so much better and more profitable than being cooped up indoors.